La Halle aux Grains, elegant gastronomy by Michel and Sébastien Bras at the Bourse de Commerce

 Michelin-starred chefs Michel and Sébastien Bras have set up shop in the historic Bourse de Commerce at La Halle aux Grains, a timeless restaurant where the grain regains all its nobility.

-It was after careful consideration that the Bras, discreet three-star chefs at Le Suquet restaurant in Laguiole, agreed to take up residence on the third and top floor of the Bourse de Commerce, which offers an interior view of the heart of the building, magnified by architect Tadao Ando, and of the historic fresco depicting the five continents, dated 1889; but also a magnificent unprecedented panorama of the surrounding buildings, thechurch of Saint-Eustache, the Canopée des Halles and, beyond, the Pompidou Centre and the rooftops of Paris.
+It was after careful consideration that the Bras, discreet three-star chefs at Le Suquet restaurant in Laguiole, agreed to take up residence on the third and top floor of the Bourse de Commerce, which offers an interior view of the heart of the building magnified by architect Tadao Ando and the historic fresco depicting the five continents dating from 1889; but also a magnificent unprecedented panorama of the surrounding buildings, thechurch of Saint-Eustache, the Canopée des Halles and, beyond, the Pompidou Center and the rooftops of Paris.

 La Halle aux GrainsLa Halle aux GrainsLa Halle aux GrainsLa Halle aux Grains

-Named in reference to the primary function of this former market hall , built in 1763 and dedicated to the trade in wheat and other cereals, the Halle aux Grains takes references and attention to detail to new heights.
+Named in reference to the primary function of this former market hall , built in 1763 and dedicated to the trade of wheat and other cereals, Halle aux Grains pushes references and a sense of detail to the extreme.
 Les Bras, father and son, called on a host of designers and craftsmen to weave the link between the land, the grain and the history of the building, from the kitchen to the dining room, from the piano to the table.

 Grain, grains, come in all shapes and forms, from plates designed by Élise Fouin and marked with a notch reminiscent of the device that splits the earth before the seeds are placed on it; to hemp outfits for waiters, designed by Catherine André and featuring grain in the form of an oblong button; to aprons and tea towels for cooks, designed by Moutet, one of France's last remaining jacquard specialists.